QuickStart Guide

 grant_type

-with the value of authorization_code
+with the value ofauthorization_code

 client_id

-with the client identifier
+with the client identifierclient_secret

-with the client secret
+with the client secretredirect_uri

 with the authorization code from the query string